rust-mobile/xbuild/README.md

 # x
 Cross is a build tool for rust and rust/flutter projects with support for cross compiling debug builds and packaging/publishing for all major stores.
+The goal of x is making native app development as easy as web development.

 ## Getting started
 Install `x`: